Who to contact

 Parents are responsible for finding and obtaining a child care space for their child(ren); there is no universal entitlement to a child care space in Nunavut.

-Parents are then responsible for contacting centres directly to register their child or put their name on a waiting list.
+Parents must contact child care centres directly to register their child or put their name on a waiting list.

 Paying for child care

 Fee subsidies can be used in both regulated and unregulated child care settings as well as full and part-time spots.
 Subsidies are paid directly to regulated service providers on behalf of families.
 For unregulated care, the subsidy is paid to the parent based on an invoice signed by the child care provider.
-An unregulated provider may be a relative of a parent of the child being subsidized.
+An unregulated provider may be a relative of the child being subsidized.

 Regulated child care

 Meeting the regulations is an important basis for quality but is considered to be a minimum in all provinces/territories.
 High quality centres:

 - Go above and beyond minimum standards by, for example, increasing the number of staff or hiring staff with more than required early childhood training.

 - Incorporate non-required elements into the program such as community involvement or inclusion of children with special needs.